TheRealAlan/hoggle/README.md

 View the [demo](http://therealalan.github.io/hoggle-test/).
 There's a [hoggle-test](https://github.com/TheRealAlan/hoggle-test) built on Middleman to play with.

-## Requirements

-- Sass
-- something like Autoprefixer

-This is a prefix free, inline-block based grid system.
-You'll need something like [Autoprefixer](https://github.com/postcss/autoprefixer) to handle your vendor prefixes.
+This is an inline-block based grid system built on Sass.
+There are no other requirements.
 Whitespace may be an issue with the inline-block columns.
-If you're writing your HTML using HAML, you can clear out the whitespace with a `>` at the end of the tags.
-Since it's an inline-block grid, there are several advantages, one being the ability to easily vertically align content.
+If you’re using HAML, you can clear out the whitespace with a `>` at the end of tags.
+Since this is an inline-block grid, it’s easy to vertically align content.
+Yay!

 ## Get the Gem

-For now, there's just a gem.
+For now there’s just a gem.
 Add this to your gemfile.

 ```
 gem "hoggle", :github => "TheRealAlan/hoggle"
 ```

+Then run `bundle install` and you should get the goods.

 ## Include the SCSS

-Include the Hoggle stylesheets:
+If you’re using the Rails asset pipeline, including the Hoggle stylesheets is easy:

 ``` scss
 @import "hoggle";
 ```

+If not, just download the zip and dig into the vendor folder.

 ## Another Grid?
 Why?

-I’ve used a lot of grid systems - Bootstrap, Foundation, Bourbon’s Neat - and all of them are just too much.
-I wanted a reusable grid that was simple, lightweight, and unobtrusive.
-I also wanted responsive flexibility that I didn’t get with other grid systems, as well as the ability to easily vertically center elements.
+I’ve used a lot of grid systems - Bootstrap, Foundation, Bourbon’s Neat - and all of them are great, but also too much.
+I wanted a reusable grid that was simple, lightweight, unobtrusive, and just a grid.
+I wanted responsive flexibility that I didn’t get with other grid systems, as well as the ability to easily vertically center elements.
 Most other grid systems are float based.
 Hoggle is inline-block based.

 ## Usage